HomeAdvertisingStructured Data Testing and Validation Good techniques

 LocalBusinessaddress, openingHours, telephone, priceRangePhysical business locationsKnowledge panel, Maps integration

-One thing I’ve learned the hard way: don’t try to force your content into a schema type that doesn’t quite fit.
+One thing I’ve learned the hard way: don’t force your content into a schema type that doesn’t quite fit.
 I once worked with a client who sold digital courses and insisted on using Product schema because “they’re products, right?”
-Technically yes, but Course schema would have been much more appropriate and would have captured important properties like courseMode and educationalLevel that Product schema simply doesn’t have.
+Technically yes, but Course schema would have been far more appropriate and would have captured important properties like courseMode and educationalLevel that Product schema simply doesn’t have.

-JSON-LD vs Microdata Implementation
+JSON-LD vs Microdata implementation

 JSON-LD (JavaScript Object Notation for Linked Data) is Google’s preferred format, and for good reason.
 It’s clean, it’s separate from your HTML, and it’s relatively easy to implement and maintain.
 You drop a script tag in your page’s head or body, fill it with your structured data in JSON format, and you’re done.
-No need to touch your existing HTML.
+You don’t need to touch your existing HTML.

 Here’s what JSON-LD looks like in practice: